 All prospective Consultants should attend; however, attendance is not mandatory.
-Written questions may be submitted in advance to the RFP Coordinator.
+Written questions may be submitted in advance to the RFQQ Coordinator.
 OSPI shall be bound only to written answers to questions.
-Any oral responses given at the pre-bid conference shall be considered unofficial.
+Any oral responses given at the pre-bid conference shall be considered unofficial until OSPI releases a written copy of the questions and answers from the pre-bid conference.

-Questions arising at the pre-bid conference or in subsequent communication with the RFP Coordinator will be documented and answered in written form.
-A copy of the questions and answers in the form of an Addendum will be published on the OSPI website and released on WEBS under the commodity code(s) listed on the cover page of this RFP.
+Questions arising at the pre-bid conference or in subsequent communication with the RFQQ Coordinator will be documented and answered in written form.
+A copy of the questions and answers in the form of an Addendum will be published on the OSPI website and released on WEBS under the commodity code(s) listed on the cover page of this RFQQ within five (5) business days of the pre-bid conference.